-This document deals only with operations and capabilities of the security appliance in the technical terms of a FIPS 140-2 cryptographic security appliance security policy.
-More information is available on the security appliance from the sources listed in this section and from the following source:
+This document deals only with operations and capabilities of the security appliances in the technical terms of a FIPS 140-2 cryptographic device security policy.
+More information is available on the security appliances from the sources listed in this section and from the following source:

-The NIST Cryptographic Module Validation Program website (http://csrc.nist.gov/cryptval/) contains contact information for answers to technical or sales-related questions for the security appliance.
+The NIST Cryptographic Module Validation Program website (http://csrc.ncsl.nist.gov/cryptval/) contains contact information for answers to technical or sales-related questions for the security appliances.